Lines now open

 Whereas, to kickstart your journey to becoming a doctor, or an obstetrician, an Access to HE Diploma (Health Professionals) is a great start.
 It provides great insight into the healthcare system.
 So, by the end of it, you’ll be eligible to apply for a place on many health-related undergraduate courses.

 learndirect is the UK’s leading distance learning provider.
 Helping thousands of students each year achieve their potential.
-Find out more about how our midwifery course can kick start your new career below.
+Find out more about how our midwifery course can kick start your new career below in our free midwifery course brochure.

 CTA Study Midwifery Online - midwife delivery vs doctor - midwife doctor salary - midwife or doctor - midwife or doctor for delivery